daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 **TLDR**

 I blended several CNNs taking 7-second spectrogram representations of .ogg bird call files.
-I employed stripe augmentations and mixup to improve the CNNs’ generalization to out of training domains.
-For inference, we predict on padded 5 sec snippets and refine the result with a metadata gradient boosting classifier and postprocessing.
+I employed stripe augmentations and mixup to improve the CNNs’ generalization to out-of-training domains.
+For inference, we predict on 5-sec snippets padded to 7 second and refine the result with a metadata gradient boosting classifier and postprocessing.
 The domain shift from the training set, composed of short bird call recordings (train_short) to the test-set, composed of passively recorded natural soundscapes, resulted in a significant drop off in model performance at inference to the hidden test set.

 My solution achieved a top 9% result (solo bronze) and moved up 8 spots from the public LB (f1 = 0.68) to the private LB (f1 = 0.61).

-I believe that fully incorporating the underlying ecological constraints at play is essential to accomplish the goal of this data product, namely, generating actionable biodiversity outcomes.
+I believe that fully incorporating the underlying ecological constraints at play is essential to best generate actionable biodiversity outcomes from bird call recognition with AI.

 **Validation**